fjelltopp/meerkat_docs/src/meerkat_api.rst

 ==================
 Meerkat API
 ==================
 Meerkat API gives access to the data processed by meerkat abacus.
 It is build using flask and communicates with DB setup by Abacus.
 The main functionality is to aggregate data over time and location and give access to all the variables and locations in the DB.
 The API provides all the data for Meerkat Frontend and could be accessed by other applications.
-To access most methods an api-key is required.
-The api-key is set in the config.
+Access is granted through the meerkat_auth module.

 We use flaskRESTful to create the API and flask-sqlalcemy to access the db